Indoxer/LKAN/README.md

 See examples/

-`continual_training.ipynb` - continual training, comparison of mlp, KANLinear2 and KanLinearFFT
+`continual_training.ipynb` - continual training, comparison of mlp, KANLinear and KanLinearFFT

 # Problems
 - [ ] update_grid on cuda raise error (torch.linalg.lstsq assume full rank on cuda, only one algorithm) - solved temporary, moved calculating lstsq to cpu